 The U.S. Office of Management and Budget (OMB) has put out a circular instructing federal agencies to show maximum flexibility in repurposing current grants to deal with the COVID-19 crisis.
 NIH put out guidance in this regard long before OMB, but researchers aren’t taking a chance.
 We’ve never heard of NIH allowing a researcher to repurpose grant funds, so people stop applying.

-No. Even once a vaccine is found, it may only be effective in 50-70% of people, and not everyone will be willing to take it.
+No. Simply put, even with a vaccine we will need treatment.
+It’s important not to rely solely on a vaccine but keep all options open.
+It could realistically take over a year to massively deploy a vaccine.
+We still don’t know how effective our current vaccines are with new variants, and not everyone will be willing to take it.
 There will also be others for whom a vaccine is contraindicated.
-Simply put, even with a vaccine we will need treatment.
-It’s important not to rely solely on a vaccine but keep all options open.
-We have much better vaccine technology now than we’ve had in the past, so there is room for optimism, but it could realistically take over a year to develop and massively deploy a vaccine.
 Since most pre-existing drugs are already being manufactured, they face much less of a barrier to large-scale manufacturing.

 Many medical centers are more familiar with running clinical trials on inpatients than outpatients.
 It's easier to identify and recruit participants to a trial when they are in your hospital, as opposed to sitting at home in isolation.
 Unfortunately, once someone is hospitalized, antiviral medicines are much less effective.
 It's also easier to get FDA approval to run inpatient trials on hospitalized patients that are near death with no alternative treatment options.
 They are considered more urgent, even though outpatient trials could prevent people from being hospitalized in the first place.